manu-adina/CarND-Path-Planning-Project/README.md

 	```
 2. Once the value `ego_car_lane` is changed, the rest of the code which was provided by Udacity's tutorial handles the spline formation to perform the lane change.

 	Three waypoints are generated for the spline formation.
 Notice that the waypoints are generated based on `ego_car_lane` value.
+The `+2` is added so that these waypoints are at the centre of the lane.

 	```
 	vector<double> next_wp_0 = getXY(car_s + 30, (2+4*ego_car_lane), map_waypoints_s, map_waypoints_x, map_waypoints_y);
 	vector<double> next_wp_1 = getXY(car_s + 60, (2+4*ego_car_lane), map_waypoints_s, map_waypoints_x, map_waypoints_y);
 	vector<double> next_wp_2 = getXY(car_s + 90, (2+4*ego_car_lane), map_waypoints_s, map_waypoints_x, map_waypoints_y);
 	```
-3. Using the three waypoints, the spline is generated using the `spline.h` library.
+3. Using the three waypoints and starting points, the spline is generated using the `spline.h` library.

 	```
 	tk::spline s;